 This research provides evidence for dyscalculia assessment and intervention in school settings.

-(Kaufmann et al., 2011) investigates links between basic skills and maths.
-The research explores if number sense affects arithmetic in Year 3 learners.
+Kaufmann et al. (2011) looked at basic skills and maths links.
+Their research explores if number sense affects Year 3 learner arithmetic.
 Domain-general abilities also impact mathematical learning disability (Kaufmann et al., 2011).
-The study suggests interventions targeting both could help struggling learners.
+They suggest interventions for both could help struggling learners.

 R. Cowan & Daisy Powell (2013)